 SaaS sees the cloud provider assume complete responsibility for everything that's needed to deliver an application to your end-user devices.
 You simply use the application on demand when and where you need it.
 SaaS includes standard applications like Google Workspace, as well as apps for vertical industries — such as our very own Ancoris Maps for Housing — and custom apps, like the solution we created for collection technicians working for a provider of clinical laboratory services, drug and alcohol testing and food testing.

 The main benefits of SaaS are:

 - simplified support for mobile and remote working.
 With Google-based SaaS solutions running in the browser and no need to install apps or extensions, your users can work from anywhere on any device.
 And because users are always accessing the latest versions of apps, they don’t need to bring devices into the office for upgrades and patches.

 - improved business resilience, because your team can continue working together even when the unexpected happens and they can’t get to the office.
 You can also be sure all your documents and files are always available, rather than stuck on the laptop of a colleague or lost altogether because of a hardware failure.

 - flexibility, as SaaS solutions can usually be rolled out to users more quickly than traditional systems.
-It’s also easier to add users as you grow or if you employ a lot of seasonal or temporary staff, with web-based tools like the G Suite Management Console, letting administrators set up and manage users and create and enforce security policies remotely.
+It’s also easier to add users as you grow or if you employ a lot of seasonal or temporary staff, with web-based tools like the Google Workspace Management Console, letting administrators set up and manage users and create and enforce security policies remotely.

-If you want to find out more about the benefits that IaaS, PaaS or SaaS cloud computing solutions could offer your business, read about three ways you can use cloud to kickstart your digital transformation or come and talk to our Google Cloud Platform experts.
+If you want to find out more about the benefits that IaaS, PaaS or SaaS cloud computing solutions could offer your business, read about how cloud computing is the foundation of the 4 ingredients for digital transformation success or come and talk to our Google Cloud Platform experts.

 First published November 2017